Chain Reaction (John Farnham album)

 Chain Reaction is the 14th studio album by Australian singer John Farnham.
 It was released in Australia on 24 September 1990, becoming the highest selling album in Australia for that year, which debuted at No. 1 on the ARIA albums chart.
 By the end of the following year it was accredited 7× platinum by Australian Recording Industry Association (ARIA) for shipment of 490,000 units.

 It provided four singles: the title track (August 1990) reached No. 6, "That's Freedom" (September) peaked at No. 6, "Burn for You" (November) reached No. 5 and "In Days to Come" (March 1991) peaked at No. 49.
 Chain Reaction was re-released on vinyl on 18 August 2017 by Sony Music.

 Background

 John Farnham was keen to change his sound on Chain Reaction from his previous two studio albums Whispering Jack (October 1986) and Age of Reason (July 1988).
-Consequently he enlisted the song writing help of Southern Sons' guitarist Phil Buckle, producer Ross Fraser and former band mate and keyboardist David Hirschfelder: nine of the twelve songs on the album are co-written by Farnham.
+Consequently, he enlisted the song writing help of Southern Sons' guitarist Phil Buckle, producer Ross Fraser and former bandmate and keyboardist David Hirschfelder: nine of the twelve songs on the album are co-written by Farnham.
 Doug Brady was brought in as audio engineer, whose daughter was born during recording sessions: her photo is in the centre of the front cover.

 Farnham chose to launch Chain Reaction at the New South Wales Rugby League Grand Final at Sydney Football Stadium on 23 September as part of its pre-game entertainment.
 His set included the debut live performance of its second single, "That's Freedom".